Busireddygit/Busireddygit/README.md

 - 👀 I’m interested in mobile robots
 - 🌱 I’m currently learning sensor fusion for autonomous mobile robots
 - 💞️ I’m looking to collaborate on robotics projects
-- 📫 How to reach me mail: bussireddy1997@gmail.com
+- 📫 You can reach me at: bussireddy1997@gmail.com

 <!---
 Busireddygit/Busireddygit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.